 The ancestors of the bearers of the Dewbery family name are thought have lived in ancient Anglo-Saxon England.
 They were first found in the township of Duxbury, in the parish of Standish in the county of Lancashire.

 Early Origins of the Dewbery family

-Another 117 words (8 lines of text) covering the years 172 and 1729 are included under the topic Early Dewbery History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dewbery research.
+Another 59 words (4 lines of text) covering the years 172 and 1729 are included under the topic Early Dewbery History in all our PDF Extended History products and printed products wherever possible.

 Dewbery Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Dewbery include Duxbury, Dewsbury, Dusebury, Dusbury, Jewsbury and others.

 Early Notables of the Dewbery family (pre 1700)